dev1980/calculator-project/README.md

 # Calculator - ReactJS
-This project consist of building a simple calculator using ReactJS.
+This project consists of building a simple calculator using ReactJS.

 ![image](https://user-images.githubusercontent.com/50328853/79182869-9ebd7300-7e2f-11ea-8cd4-59a837bf7047.png)